echalkpad/jpapp/docs/writeup.md

 This article outlines a common scenario in the modern application development marketplace:
 _How do we create a scalable, secure, and cloud-ready application?_
 Oh, and by the way, this application needs to be finished yesterday.
-Today, we're going to talk about our own experienece and outcome with an Android application called JoinPay.
+Today, we're going to talk about our own experience and outcome with an Android application called JoinPay.
-In a short peroid of time we took JoinPay from a UI mockup to a production ready Android app that includes scalability and security.
+In a short period of time we took JoinPay from a UI mockup to a production ready Android app that includes scalability and security.
 We were able to do this by using the plethora of services and applications that are built in to <a href="http://bluemix.net">IBM Bluemix</a>.

 <br/>